Lirceus

 Conservation Status

-Two species listed as endangered (EN) or vulnerable (VU) on the IUCN Red List.
+Two of 15 historically recognized are listed as endangered (EN) or vulnerable (VU) on the IUCN Red List; cave-dwelling species with restricted ranges are particularly vulnerable to groundwater and disturbance.